maximebf/atomik/docs/error_log_debug.md

         'catch_errors' => true
     ));

-By default, uncatched errors are silently droped.
+By default, uncatched errors are silently dropped.
 You can instead let the exception be thrown using *throw\_errors*.

     Atomik::set('plugins.Errors', array(